 At PATH, “conflict of interest” refers to situations in which financial or other interests or duties may compromise or have the appearance of compromising objective judgment or fulfillment of professional duties.
 Individual conflict of interest may exist when an individual’s financial or other interests create (or appear to create) a competing interest for the individual.
 Institutional or organizational conflicts of interest may exist when the financial interests of the organization affect (or reasonably appear to affect) PATH’s processes or decisions.

 PATH works to ensure that our commitment to integrity will not be compromised by competing personal or institutional interests or obligations.
 We therefore strive for maximum transparency in our business arrangements for our products and program activities, and we monitor our business arrangements to avoid institutional conflicts of interest and to restructure arrangements if necessary.

 PATH requires employees, investigators, and board members to abide by gift and anti-kickback policies and to disclose financial and other interests that may pose actual or perceived conflicts of interest.
-PATH works to eliminate or manage any conflicts of interest that arise from such disclosures.
+We work to eliminate or manage any conflicts of interest that arise from such disclosures.
 We developed PATH’s Guiding Principles for Managing Conflict of Interest as a guide for staff and collaborators, and we have implemented a procurement policy in which conflicts of interest are disclosed and addressed.

 US Public Health Service regulations set standards to ensure that the design, conduct, and reporting of research funded under the service’s grants, cooperative agreements, and contracts will not be biased by any conflicting financial interest of participating investigators.
-Accordingly, all PATH investigators working on research projects funded by the National Institutes of Health or Centers for Disease Control are guided by the PATH Investigator Conflict of Interest Policy (76 KB PDF).
+Accordingly, all PATH investigators working on research projects funded by the National Institutes of Health or Centers for Disease Control and Prevention are guided by the PATH Investigator Conflict of Interest Policy (76 KB PDF).

 PATH believes that providing accurate and timely information about our work is an inherent component of successful collaboration.
 We strive to ensure transparency and effectively communicate the results of our programs to relevant partners, supporters, and stakeholders, and we abide by the Public Relations Society of America Member Code of Ethics.